BernieO/calcardbackup/README.md

 -f | --fetch-from-database
        Create calendar/addressbook backups by fetching the data directly from the database instead of downloading the according files from the ownCloud/Nextcloud webinterface.
-       It is recommended to always use this option as it will become the default in calcardbackup 0.8.0 -h | --help
+       Due to many benefits this is the default for calcardbackup >= 0.8.0 -g | --get-via-http
+       Get calendar/addressbooks via http request from the ownCloud/Nextcloud server.
+This used to be the default behaviour until calcardbackup <= 0.7.2, but is now not recommended anymore.
+       When using this option, a file with user credentials (see option -u) is mandatory.
+-h | --help
        Print version number and a short help text
 -i | --include-shares
        Backup shared addressbooks/calendars as well.
 Items will only be backed up once: e.g. a shared calendar won't be backed up, if the same calendar was already backed up for another user.
-       NOTE: this option will be ignored when using option -f and missing file with user credentials.
+       NOTE: this option will be ignored, if not used together with option -u.
 -na | --no-addressbooks
        Do not backup addressbooks
 -nc | --no-calendars